brownegm/corrfx/README.md

-# corrfx : This package contains a set of functions which are useful for constructing and cleaning correlation matrices
+# Corrfx : This package contains a set of functions which are useful for constructing and cleaning correlation matrices

+The package works within R and can be downloaded using:

+devtools::install_github("brownegm/corrfx")
+library(corrfx)